User Manual – Durst

 Figure 19: The dialog Edit Approval Project with the tabs General Settings and Share Options

-2. Click on Refresh Display [48].
+2. Click Refresh Display [48].

-Figure 20: List of Approval Projects with the updated Approval Project
+Figure 20: List of Approval Projects displaying the updated Approval Project with the new Expiration Date

 1.2.4.
 Timeline for Approval Projects

-The following enhancements are available:
+The following enhancements have been implemented:

 1.3.
 Automation